Scalingo/sample-node-mosca/README.md

 Deploying on Scalingo
 ---------------------

-Create an application on https://scalingo.com with a MongoDB and an TCP addon, then:
+Create an application on https://scalingo.com with a MongoDB and a TCP addon, then:

 ```
 git remote add scalingo git@scalingo.com:<name_of_your_app>.git